chromium/subspace/PRINCIPLES.md

     * Use an appropriate prefix like `set_`, or a clear verb name, to distinguish setters.
     * No default parameters, as they are a form of overloading.
-    * Constructors (public copy/move, or private constructors) and assignment operators are the exception for overloads.
+    * Constructors (public copy/move, or private constructors) and operators (including operator=, operator*, operator->) can not be fully spelt (const/mutable) without overloads, so they are the exception.
 1. There are two types of Objects (or methods on a mixed-type Object).
 Owning types, which give access to data they own and reference types that share the reference they hold.